 If you're still using the largest applications on your system, then no problem - they can stay.
 Scan down the list, though, and you may find TreeSize Free has highlighted space-hogging programs, or folders you'd created long ago and forgotten about.
 In which case you can remove them, recover some space, and many PC operations will now be just that little bit faster.

-- TreeSize Free is now also available with Czech and Swedish translation.
+- TreeSize Free is now also available with Greek, Finnish, and Slovenian translations.

-- A few minor fixes and improvements have been incorporated.
+- Several minor bug fixes and improvements have been incorporated.